How much is a workers’ comp policy?

-Many elements determine the cost of workers’ comp insurance.
-Here is an overview as to what factors affect the price of a workers’ compensation policy.
+A lot factors determine what your workers’ compensation insurance costs will be.
+Here is an overview as to what factors affect the price.

 Where you live and where you work

-Workers’ compensation insurance is a state-regulated coverage.
+Workers’ comp insurance is a state-regulated coverage.
 Because all states have different rules and requirements, the prices for this policy vary.

 Depending on your state, you can exclude yourself from coverage, which would result in a less expensive policy.
 Other states mandate you have workers’ compensation for yourself, even if you have no employees.